lakejs/lake/README.md

 ## License

 Lake is released under the [MIT](https://github.com/lakejs/lake/blob/main/LICENSE) license.
-For the licenses of its dependencies, see the following table:
+The licenses of its dependencies are:

 | Package  | License |
 | ------------- | ------------- |